datacharmer/wordcount/presentations/fosdem-2024/Testing_Go_programs with_go-internal-testscript.md

 }
 ```

 ^ To make this happen, we use the `TestMain` function, which is a function that runs before any other tests, and in such function we run `testscript.RunMain`, which has among its arguments a map of functions associated to a name.
-That function returns an int, just like a command line program would.
+Each function returns an int, just like a command line program would.

 ---